 OTX-TKI is a preformed, bioresorbable hydrogel fiber incorporating a small molecule TKI with anti-angiogenic properties delivered by intravitreal injection.
 TKIs have shown promise in the treatment of wet AMD.
 In May 2017, we reported data from preclinical studies evaluating the efficacy, tolerability and pharmacokinetics of OTX-TKI.
 In this study, OTX-TKI was well-tolerated, and high levels of drug were maintained in the tissue for up to twelve months in Dutch belted rabbits.
-We plan to initiate a Phase 1 clinical trial outside the United States in the second quarter of 2018.
+We expect to dose the first patient in a Phase 1 clinical trial outside the United States in the third quarter of 2018.
 This clinical trial will be a multi-center, open-label, dose escalation study to test the safety, durability and tolerability of OTX-TKI.
-We also plan to evaluate biological activity by following visual acuity over time and measuring retinal thickness using standard optical coherence tomography, or OCT.
+We also plan to evaluate biological activity by following visual acuity over time and measuring retinal thickness using standard optical coherence tomography.